Logius-standaarden/fsc-core/draft-fsc-core-00.md

 1. Create an array of bytes arrays called `grantByteArrays`
 1. For each Grant in `contract.content.grants`
    1. Create a byte array named `grantBytes`
-   1. Convert the value of each field of the Grant to bytes and append the bytes to the `grantBytes` in the same order as the fields are defined in the [OpenAPI Specification definition](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml).
+   1. Convert the value of each field of the Grant to bytes.
+Append these bytes to the `grantBytes` in the same order as the fields are defined in the [OpenAPI Specification definition](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml).
       If the value is a list; Create a byte array called `fieldBytes`, append the bytes of each item of the list to `fieldBytes`, sort `fieldBytes` in ascending order and append `fieldBytes` to `grantBytes`.
    1. Append `grantBytes` to `grantByteArrays`
 1. Sort the byte arrays in `grantByteArrays` in ascending order
 1. Append the bytes of `grantByteArrays` to `contentBytes`.
 1. Hash the `contentBytes` using the hash algorithm described in `contract.content.algorithm`
 1. Encode the bytes of the hash using Base64 URL encoding with all trailing '=' characters omitted and without the inclusion of any line breaks, whitespace, or other additional characters.
-1. Convert the value of `contract.content.algorithm` to an int32 and enclose it with `$`.
+1. Convert the value of `contract.content.algorithm` to an int32 and surround it with dollar signs (`$`).
+When using the `SHA3-512` algorithm this would result in `$1$`.
    To convert the hash algorithm to an integer look up the enum value in the field `.components.schemas.HashAlgorithm` of [the OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml) and interpret the position in the list.
-E.g. The enum `HASH_ALGORITHM_SHA3_512` is the first item in the list so the value becomes `$1$`.
+E.g. The enum `HASH_ALGORITHM_SHA3_512` is the first item in the list so its integer is 1.
-1. Append the string `1$` to the string created in step 13.
-This is the enum`HASH_TYPE_CONTRACT` as defined in the field `.components.schemas.HashType` of [the OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml) as int32.
-E.g. if the string created in step 13 is `$1$`, the string should be `$1$1$`
+1. Add `1$` as suffix to the string created in step 13.
+This is the enum `HASH_TYPE_CONTRACT` as defined in the field `.components.schemas.HashType` of [the OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml) as int32.
+If the string created in step 13 is `$1$`, the result should now be `$1$1$`
-1. Prefix the Base64 string generated in step 12 with the string generated in step 14.
+1. Add the Base64 generated in step 12 as suffix to the string generated in step 14.

 #### Data types {#data_types}